 She received Tiwariji’s blessing to share the pranayama practice with others in 2012.

-Liana is also a certified provider of TRE ® – a healing modality designed to alleviate stress and address trauma.
-She’s an avid scuba diver, an amateur photographer, a former New York City book editor, and a published writer of children’s books.
+As a certified provider of TRE ® – a healing modality designed to alleviate stress and address trauma – Liana helps others release deeply ingrained patterns of emotional, mental, and physical holding.
+She’s also an avid scuba diver, an amateur photographer, a former New York City book editor, and a published writer of children’s books.